ibehren1/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

 - Open Makefile in root folder
 - Line #6 of the make file has a constant called "ADMIN_ROLE"
 - Please specify the name of the IAM role you will use to login to AWS management console.
 This role will be granted lake formation access to the Glue databases, so that you can execute queries against the Glue databases using the Athena console.
+- Please add the role you are using to deploy the solution as "Administrator" in Lakeformation.

 ## Prep2: Delete "default" Glue Database